intel/llvm/sycl/test-e2e/README.md

 Some tests may be considered unsupported, e.g.:
-* the test checks the feature that is not supported by some backend / device / OS / overall.
+* the test checks the feature that is not supported by some backend / device / OS / etc.
 * the test is flaky or hangs, so it can't be marked with `XFAIL`.

 In these cases the test can be marked with `UNSUPPORTED`.
 This mark should be